 Ciao for now.

 It has been a few days since I cut Parker's hair.
 He was very good during the haircut.
 He watched his Backyardigans while I tried the best I could not to wreck his hair too much.
-I think we are used to his hair now but once I had done it my wife was a little disappointed at my haircutting skills.
-We all think he looks a little bit older now with his haircut.

 We all went to the Duomo yesterday.
 All five of us.
 Gaga remembered his camera so he took quite a few images while we were down there.
 Mommy, Daddy and Parker are used to the number of stairs at the metro but it was a little difficult for Nana but she tackled them with flying colours.
 We had a wonderful day together and finished it off with some gelato before leaving.